-- Steve Dubb shares Anand Jahi's vision and requirements for social justice investing for philanthropists who want to make a real impact with their investments.
+- Steve Dubb shares Anand Jahi's vision and requirements for social justice investing for philanthropists who want to make a real impact.

 - Are your investments meeting these requirements?
 How can you shift your investment strategy to meet these criteria?

 - Learn why impact investing is even more important in uncertain times.

 What is Giving Compass?

 We connect donors to learning resources and ways to support community-led solutions.
 Learn more about us.

 In a report published last year for Just Futures, an investment advisory firm that seeks to encourage “values-based investing,” Anand Jahi indicates that the amount of money invested on Wall Street totals $71.4 trillion (4)—nearly three times the value of the annual gross domestic product of the United States.